Claremorris: Amenities

+There are three hotels including the four-star McWilliam Park Hotel, which opened in 2006.
+The town also has several restaurants, many pubs and two nightclubs.
+Retail outlets in the area include several in the Silverbridge Shopping Centre, a development at the northern end of Claremorris town which is anchored by Tesco.

 Local events include Claremorris Open Exhibition (an annual arts exhibition in the town held since 1978), and the Claremorris Drama Festival (an annual drama festival held since 1970).

 McMahon Park - Clare Lake is located just beside the town.
 It has tree-lined walks, angling platforms and areas suitable for picnicking.
 It's also home to Land of the Giants, a children's attraction.

-Claremorris has long been known by locals for its great fishing.
-With Clare Lake being the most famous, Lough Nanannagh and Lough Gort na Bealtaine (where pike up to five foot long have been caught) are two spots especially populated with pike, perch and eel.
-The River Robe just outside the town has good stock of wild brown trout and the Robe's tributaries are also hold a stable stock of smaller trout.
+Claremorris has long been known by locals for its coarse fishing.
+There are many loughs located around Claremorris where species like Northern Pike, European Perch, European Eel, European Bream and European Roach can be caught regularly.
+The River Robe located outside the town has been known for its stock of wild brown trout and the Robe's tributaries are also hold a stable stock of smaller trout.

 Sports

-There is a number of sporting clubs including:
+There are a number of sporting clubs in the area, including Gaelic games, soccer, rugby and athletics clubs.